lazlo-bonin/ludiq-reflection/README.md

 #### Creating from script

-You can create and modify `UnityMember`s directly from script, if you need to:
+You can create `UnityMember`s directly from script, if you need to:

 ```csharp
 using UnityEngine;